 Is your organisation interested in working with the World Economic Forum?
 Find out more here.

-A net-zero carbon future by 2050 may seem challenging, however the analysis indicates that such pathway is still feasible.
+Reaching a net zero carbon future by 2050 may seem challenging, however, the analysis indicates that such a pathway is still feasible.
 But it requires a massive ramp-up of efforts.
-The transition trajectory is currently being elaborated further, including regional details and sector specific strategies, as well as socioeconomic impacts and financing strategies.
+The transition trajectory is currently being elaborated further, including regional details and sector-specific strategies, as well as socio-economic impacts and financing strategies.
 The findings will be released later this year.

 IRENA’s Outlook shows that we need the highest levels of commitment and ambition, paired with strong international collaboration to enable a meaningful and rapid shift to a 1.5-degree course.
 2021 is a pivotal year for energy.
-The United Nations Secretary General will convene a high-level dialogue on Energy in September, and IRENA is honoured to co-lead the energy transition theme.
-Along with COP26 later in the year, these are important milestones for collective action.
+The United Nations Secretary-General will convene a high-level dialogue on Energy in September, and IRENA is honoured to co-lead the energy transition theme.
+Along with COP26 later in the year, these are important milestones for collective action for reaching net zero.